grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 #### LocationService replaces getLocationSrv

-A while back we migrated to use a new routing system.
-At the same time we introduced a new service for managing locations, navigation etc. and we are now making that service the primary one to use.
+IIn a previous release, we migrated to use a new routing system and introduced a new service for managing locations, navigation, and related information.
+In this release, we are making that new service the primary service.

 **Example:** How to import the service.